-Action and Responsible Support Status ning 2022/23 Annual Review Update 2023/24 A Proposed Update Team(s) Team(s) 21/22 22/23 23/24 24/25 (July 2023) (4 to the implementation of the Wayfinding Signage Plan.
+Action and Responsible Support 21.1 Tim ning 2022/23 Annual Review Update 2023/24 Annual Review Update Proposed Update Team(s) Team(s) Status 21/22 22/23 23/24 24/25 (July 2023) (August 2024) to the implementation of the Wayfinding Signage Plan.
 On 9 June 2023, the City appointed Studio Found to undertake Stage One of implementation focusing on connection within the town centres.
 Stage One will be completed in 2023/24.
-Priority Area 3: CONNECTED COMMUNIT Y I 1 1 3.1 Manage the Town Team Grant Program.
-S&D C&B On Track ~ ~ ~ ~ Beaufort Street Network received \$10,000 in 2021/22 for the following projects to be delivered by June 2023: Social Media Strategy & Implementation Public Liability Insurance & Xero Accounting Power Cable Covers In June 2024, Beaufo applied for \$10,000 in Social Media Public Liabili Domain host The City will continue managing the Town Priority Area 4: THRIVING PLACES - 1 4.1 Partner with Beaufort Street Network to prepare and implement a Lighting Plan.
-S&D C&B On Track ~ ~ On 6 April 2023, Administration undertook a lighting audit with the Beaufort Street Network.
+Priority Area 3: CONNECTED COMMUNIT Υ 3.1 Manage the Town Team Grant Program.
+S&D C&B On Track ~ ~ ~ ~ Beaufort Street Network received \$10,000 in 2021/22 for the following projects to be delivered by June 2023: • Social Media Strategy & Implementation • Public Liability Insurance & Xero Accounting Power Cable Covers In June 2024, Beaufort Street Network successfully applied for \$10,000 in Town Team Grant funding for: Social Media Strategy & Implementation Public Liability Insurance Domain hosting and accounting software The City will continue to work with the town team in managing the Town Team Grant Program.
+Priority Area 4: THRIVING PLACES 4.1 Partner with Beaufort Street Network to prepare and implement a Lighting Plan.
+S&D C&B On Track ~ On 6 April 2023, Administration undertook a lighting audit with the Beaufort Street Network.
 The purpose of the lighting audit was to identify issues and opportunities along Beaufort Street and its side streets.
 Following the audit, Administration prepared an observation and opportunities booklet.
 The opportunities relate to BSSIP Improvement 3, suggesting lighting at road intersections and pedestrian 'pause points' will improve safety and amenity.
 These observations will inform the development of the BSPF in 2023/24.
-The City held a Pede Wednesday 5 June 2 engagement program Centre Planning Frar Outcomes from the n undertaken with the B 2023 and the detailed Underground Power development of the n Beaufort Street Town 4.2 Implement festoon lighting I&E S&D Completed ~ Action completed in 2021/22.
-Action completed in 2 4.3 Investigate and deliver mural maintenance and renewal.
-S&D C&B Completed ~ ~ ~ A renewal program for Beaufort Street's Lois Lane and Kaadadjiny Lane was delivered in 2022/23.
+The City held a Pedestrian and Lighting Audit on Wednesday 5 June 2024 as part of the community engagement program for the Beaufort Street Town Centre Planning Framework.
+Outcomes from the recent audit, the lighting audit undertaken with the Beaufort Street Network in April 2023 and the detailed design of the Vincent Underground Power Project will be considered in the development of the new Place Plan as part of the Beaufort Street Town Centre Planning Framework.
+4.2 Implement festoon lighting improvements in Mary Street Piazza I&E S&D Completed √ Action completed in 2021/22.
+Action completed in 2021/22.
+4.3 Investigate and deliver mural maintenance and renewal.
+Output Description: S&D C&B Completed ~ ~ ~ ~ A renewal program for Beaufort Street's Lois Lane and Kaadadjiny Lane was delivered in 2022/23.
 The project included urban design and public art upgrades.
 The urban design component comprised of laneway resurfacing, public furniture, landscaping, planting and standard lighting.
 The public art component comprised of mural artwork with simple integrated lighting, new composition of the lightbox gallery in Kaadadjiny Lane, and a community participation art project.
 In February, the City appointed Blank Walls to manage the public art component of the project.
 Blank Walls managed several mural artists, including a dedicated floor mural artist, and a lighting artist to revitalise the laneways.
-Action completed in 2
+Action completed in 2022/23.